LadyJessie19/JessieDev/readme.md

 # Jessie Dev Beginning

 Contemplate a writer's transition to programming.
-Do like Google: Don't be evil.
+In this folder I'm just keeping my first module exercises.